RozhanMk/Fluent-Python/README.md

 # Fluent-Python

-Fluent Python is an intermediate-level book that explores important features and concepts of the Python language.
+Fluent Python is an advanced-level book that explores important features and concepts of the Python language.
 I recommend it to anyone who already knows basic Python and object-oriented programming.
 This book will level up your understanding in ways you might not anticipate.

 Although it’s a heavy book (approximately 1,100 pages).
 Be patient, and try to apply its techniques in your own code.